ofekih/SimpleHtmlRenderer/README.md

 # Simple HTML Renderer

-A toy renderer, that pretty prints tokenized HTML, written for Mr. Greenstein's AP Computer Science A class at Monta Vista High School.
+A toy renderer that pretty prints tokenized HTML, written for Mr. Greenstein's AP Computer Science A class at Monta Vista High School.

 View the documentation [here][Public JavaDoc], or the documentation including private variables [here][Private JavaDoc].